 Both the Taska and Psyonic hands are also excellent options if budget is an issue.

-Finally, provided it gets FDA approval (scheduled for the end of 2020), BrainCo’s Dexus Prosthetic Hand offers mind control over each individual digit — a control system that may prove superior to that of the Michelangelo Hand.
-Early reports are that the Dexus will sell for less than $20,000 USD.
+Finally, provided that it gets FDA approval, the 8-channel version of the BrainRobotics Prosthetic Hand offers mind control over each individual digit — a control system that may prove superior to that of the Michelangelo — at a much lower price.

 Click here for more information on Ottobock Upper Limb Prosthetics.